merlinis12/Downstream-Analysis-of-RNA-Seq-Results/README.md

 ---

 ## 2. Gene Set Enrichment Analysis (GSEA)
+Gene Set Enrichment Analysis (GSEA) is a method used to determine whether a predefined set of genes shows statistically significant differences in expression between two biological conditions.
+GSEA does not rely on a threshold (like fold-change) and instead assesses whether the genes in a set are overrepresented at the extremes of a ranked list of genes.

+**Steps in GSEA**

+- **Rank the genes** based on their differential expression.
+- **Predefine gene sets**: These could be biological pathways, gene ontology (GO) terms, or other gene collections.
+- **Calculate enrichment scores** for each gene set.
+- **Assess statistical significance** using permutation testing.
 ### 2.1 Overview
 GSEA helps identify pathways and biological processes enriched in a ranked list of genes.
 We’ll analyze pathways using:
 - **Gene Ontology (GO)**: Biological processes, molecular functions, and cellular components.